lauritaila/local_push_notifications_flutter/README.md

    cd local_push_notifications_flutter
    ```
    3.**Set up Firebase (for push notifications)**:
-    + **Create a Firebase Project**: Go to the Firebase Console ([https://console.firebase.google.com/]) and create a new project.
+    + **Create a Firebase Project**: Go to the Firebase Console (https://console.firebase.google.com/) and create a new project.
 Follow the on-screen instructions.
-    + **Add Firebase to your Flutter app**: For both Android and iOS, you need to add your Flutter app to your Firebase project:
+    + **Add Firebase to your Flutter app (Android)**:
-      - **Android**: Follow the steps in the Firebase console to register your Android app, providing your app's package name (found in `android/app/build.gradle` under `defaultConfig/applicationId`).
+     Follow the steps in the Firebase console to register your Android app, providing your app's package name (found in `android/app/build.gradle` under `defaultConfig/applicationId`).
 Download the `google-services.json` file and place it in the `android/app` directory of your Flutter project.
-      - **iOS**: Follow the steps in the Firebase console to register your iOS app, providing your app's bundle identifier (found in `ios/Runner/Info.plist` under `CFBundleIdentifier`).
-Download the `Runner-Info.plist` file and place it in the `ios/Runner` directory of your Flutter project.
     + **Enable Firebase Cloud Messaging (FCM)**: In your Firebase project, navigate to "Project settings" -> "Cloud Messaging" and ensure that the FCM service is enabled.
    4. **Install dependencies**:
    Run the following command to install the project's dependencies: